Been Down So Long: Music and contributions

 Session musician Jerry Scheff contributed on bass guitar, while the rhythm guitars were played by Marc Benno and keyboardist Ray Manzarek.
 Musically, "Been Down So Long" is a conventional blues song, with rambunctious aggression, and having the "old Doors, slow blues" style.
 It features a distinct slide guitar by Robby Krieger, a rough sound, and a stomping beat.
 In response to Morrison's bluesy interpretation in an interview with L.A.
 Weekly, Elektra Records president Jac Holzman said about Morrison's general enthusiasm for the blues during that time:

 Critical response

 In his music reference book Rock Albums of the '70s: A Critical Guide, published in 1981, Robert Christgau considered L.A.
 Woman to be the Doors' greatest effort; however he also deemed "Been Down So Long" along with "L'America" as one of the few "disappointing" tracks of the album.
 Will Hermes of Rolling Stone rating L.A.
 Woman with four-and-a-half stars out five, he characterized the song as a "garage-style classic".
-PopMatters critic Nathan Wisnicki wrote in his review that with "Been Down So Long" the Doors "overestimated their jaming abilities", adding that the song "could've been tightened-up without losing any fire".
+PopMatters critic Nathan Wisnicki wrote in his review that with "Been Down So Long" the Doors "overestimated their jamming abilities", adding that the song "could've been tightened-up without losing any fire".
 Music journalist James Perone declared it one of the "must-hear blues songs" of the band.